Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Conclusion

 \section{Conclusion}

-In this work, we introduce a method for large-scale visual retrieval task that exploits local and global descriptors together to represent the visual data.
-The primary objective of the proposed method is to obtain the moderate computation load and query time for large-scale datasets while outperforming the baselines with a large margin.
-For this purpose, we present critical improvements to the techniques commonly used for visual representation and feature hashing throughout the paper.
-In addition, we propose a novel technique to fuse the local feature-based scores and deep global scores in the late fusion step.
-To show the effectiveness of the method, the experiments are conducted on Stanford I2V dataset and it achieves the state-of-the-art mAP performance in the literature.
-Moreover, we update the ground truth annotations for Stanford I2V based on the retrieval results of the proposed method.
-The final results show that the actual performance of our method is much more better after the updated ground truth annotations are used.
+In this work, we introduce a visual search method for large-scale visual retrieval task.
+It exploits local and global descriptors together to represent visual data.
+The primary objective of the proposed method is to obtain moderate computation load and query time for large-scale datasets.
+Furthermore, performance is improved compared to baselines.
+We present critical contributions to the techniques for visual representation and feature hashing throughout the paper.
+In addition, we propose a novel technique to fuse local feature-based scores and deep global scores as a late fusion step.
+To show the superiority of our method, experiments are conducted on Stanford I2V dataset.
+As explained, it achieves the state-of-the-art mAP performance in the literature.
+Moreover, we update ground truth annotations for Stanford I2V based on the retrieval results of the proposed method.
+The final results show that the actual performance of our method is much better after updated ground truth annotations are used.